“Develop enough courage so that you can stand up for yourself and then stand up for somebody else.” —Maya Angelou (1928–2014)

 Kathy Bonavist

-Shawndel Fraser
+Shawndel N. Fraser

-Michael Hart, filmmaker and musician
+Michael Hart, filmmaker

 Mark Hofschneider, Counterpoint Media

 This project is made possible with funds from John Brown Lives!, Dr. Alice Green’s Center for Law and Justice in Albany, and Creatives Rebuild New York.
-Additional support has come from the Statewide Community Regrants program, a regrant program of the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature and administered by the Adirondack Lakes Center for the Arts.
+Additional support was received from the Statewide Community Regrants program, a regrant program of the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature and administered by the Adirondack Lakes Center for the Arts.